Privacy policy

 To do its job, the app needs the following Android permissions.
 Each is requested only when needed and used only for the documented purpose:

-/storage/emulated/0/DocShelf/and read them back.
+MANAGE_EXTERNAL_STORAGEor “All files access” permission is requested or used.
 Files never leave your device. - Camera (only when you tap "Scan").
 Used by the on-device document scanner to capture paper documents — auto-edge detection, perspective correction and contrast enhancement happen entirely on your phone via Google ML Kit's on-device Document Scanner.
 No images are sent to any server.
 The camera is only active while the scanner UI is open; the moment you save or cancel, the camera is released.

 - Read media images / video / audio (Android 13+).
 Used solely so the file picker can show you your own files when you tap Import.
 DocShelf does not browse your gallery on its own.